Scope and methodology

 How the evidence is organized

-- National definitions and statistics anchor market structure and terminology.
+- National definitions and statistics anchor market structure and terminology for both new construction and renovation.

 - Local permitting and plan-review examples show how fragmented the permit / review / inspection workflow can look in practice.